Updated: May 29

 Lack of losing experiences – as parents or supporting adults may have allowed them to win all the time so they didn’t develop coping strategies when they lose the game.

-Struggle in the area of “Theory of Mind” – the term is used to describe self-awareness and awareness of others.
-Understanding that people have intentions, desires and beliefs that are are different to your own.
+Struggle in the “Theory of Mind” – the term is used to describe self-awareness and awareness of others.
+Understanding that people have intentions, desires and beliefs that are different to your own.
 They may struggle with the concept that all children can be good at playing the game and have the same chance to win.

 The rigidity of thinking – inflexibility of thinking and focusing on the single aspect of the activity, in our case – winning in the game.